hansikasundaresan/HansikaSundaresan/content/authors/admin/_index.md

 **Updates**

+- September 2020: I became certified as a AWS Cloud Practitioner
 - Summer 2020: I am interning at Wells Fargo apart of their Technology Program
 - Summer 2020: I co-founded and co-direct the [Ladies in Tech Mentoring Program](https://utdlitmp.github.io/LadiesInTech/) at UTD
-- April-June 2020: I earned leadership positions in Women who Compute, WEHack, Artificial Intelligence Society, and Society of Women Engineers Conference Committee
+# - April-June 2020: I earned leadership positions in Women who Compute, WEHack, Artificial Intelligence Society, and Society of Women Engineers Conference Committee